Table of Contents

 Introduction

-- Form 31: For partial withdrawals in specific cases like medical emergencies, buying a house, or higher education.
+- Form 31 – For partial withdrawals due to specific reasons like medical treatment, home purchase, or higher education.

 You can withdraw PF either online or by submitting a physical form.

-- Log in to the EPF portal using your UAN and password.
+- Log in to the EPFO Member Portal using your Universal Account Number (UAN).

 Common Reasons for EPF Withdrawal and Rules